lostanlen/ismir2016/spec.md

 E. *Display*
     1. [DONE] Export filters from conv1 as images.
-    2. Make a figure for the architecture.
+    2. [DONE] Make a figure for the architecture.
-    3. Make a figure for the duration of training set and test set for every instrument in single-label dataset.
+    3. [DONE] Make a figure for the duration of training set and test set for every instrument in single-label dataset.

 F. *Dataset*
 1. [DONE] Get the full MedleyDB dataset